hkpeaks/peakrs/README.md

 With the power of Python bindings, Peakrs can offer effective mean to support your machine learning exerciese interacting with Pytorch and Tensorflow.

-## The Folder "py-peakrs" is Python Running Rust Version of the Peaks
+## The Folder "py-peakrs" is a Rust app with Python bindings

 This app is written in Rust with Python binding using Pyo3.
-See preview-file.py for instruction.

-See instruction in the file "run.py".
+Please refer to the instructions in the ‘run.py’ file.
+This file allows you to preview CSV files and their metadata instantly, even if the file size exceeds 10GB.
+Demo video: https://youtu.be/71GHzDnEYno

 ## New ETL Framework for File, In-memory Table and Network Stream